beebooplena/project-3/README.md

 * The player will be asked one question at a time, and the player needs to choose answer alternatives a, b or c.
 * After the questions are answered, the player will get an overview of his/her score.
 * The player will also get an overview of the other players scores.
-* The players name and score will be updated in a spreadsheet.
+* The players names and scores will be updated in a spreadsheet.

 ![start](assets/screenshots/start-screen.png)